 Septic Services in Frisco, TX

 Frisco has exploded past 240,000 residents and shows no signs of slowing down.
 But beneath all that new construction and master-planned development, Collin County's heavy Blackland Prairie clay creates real challenges for septic systems.
-As Nathan Glavy, Extension program specialist at Texas A&M AgriLife Extension Service, notes, "failing septic systems have been identified as a source of increased bacteria and nutrient loading" in Texas watersheds, making proper maintenance in clay-heavy areas like Frisco especially important.
 The city's sewer network covers most neighborhoods inside city limits, but homes on the fringes, particularly northwest toward Prosper and northeast toward Celina, still rely on septic.
 And because the clay here percolates at just 0.1 to 0.5 inches per hour, most of those systems are aerobic units or alternative designs rather than conventional gravity-fed setups.

 Frisco's growth story creates two very different types of septic demand.
 New construction on unincorporated parcels needs systems designed from scratch for difficult clay.
 And the older rural properties that were here before the suburbs arrived often have aging tanks and drain fields that weren't built for today's household water usage.